Kativik Ilisarniliriniq: Schools

+In 1985, of the district's schools, a total of fourteen had up to grade nine, and of those, six had up to the final year of high school.
+At the time some students attended schools in Montreal for grades 10–11; Quebec's high school system ends at grade 11.

 Former schools

 The board formerly operated the Ulluriaq School, previously the Satuumavik School, in Kangiqsualujjuaq.

 The district formerly operated the Kativik Senior Education Centre in Dorval, Quebec.
 In the district's early history, senior high school students had to attend classes there to get a high school diploma.
 During its history, most students dropped out of the program rather than completing it; the centre was a long distance from Nunavik.